2b-t/docker-realtime/doc/realtime_basics/PreemptRt.md

 ```

 In this context `rtprio` is the maximum real-time priority allowed for non-privileged processes.
 The `hard` limit is the real limit to which the `soft` limit can be set to.
 The `hard` limits are set by the super-user and enforce by the kernel.
 The user cannot raise his code to run with a higher priority than the `hard` limit.
 The `soft` limit on the other hand is the default value limited by the `hard` limit.
 For more information on the parameters see e.g. [here](https://linux.die.net/man/5/limits.conf).

+### 1.4 Set real-time schedule

+The real-time schedule can be set from the command line with `chrt` as discussed [here](https://askubuntu.com/questions/51283/how-to-run-a-program-with-sched-rr-policy-from-command-line).